 The best way to learn about geology is to get out and see it.
-As a geology major at Marietta you'll travel all over the Central Appalachian Mountains studying mountainous terrain, rock types, and geological structures first-hand.
-Major fossil-hunting expeditions to Utah and Colorado — along with digs in Ohio, Kentucky, and Indiana—provide even more opportunities to pursue field research with professionals.
+At Marietta, you will travel all over the Central Appalachian Mountains studying terrain, rock types and geological structures firsthand.
+Major fossil-hunting expeditions to Utah and Colorado — along with digs in Ohio, Kentucky and Indiana—provide even more opportunities to pursue field research with professionals.
 Back on campus, you'll have the additional resources and support of our nationally recognized petroleum engineering program and our environmental science program, as well as the Geology Department's extensive collection of research materials and lab equipment.